-One project Ginger and Charlie had to complete this week was their Valentine's boxes for school.
+One project the children had to complete this week was their Valentine's boxes for school.
 Having worked in schools for more than twenty years, I know how important it is for a child to be able to take a special box to school to collect those Valentine cards.
 Valentine's Day holds almost the same level of excitement at school as Christmas time for children.

 Each side of the box has a shark body cut from foam sheets that have been glued on, with a fin attached.
 A tail was glued to the back of the box, and a fin to the top of the box.